Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Introduction

 \section{Introduction}

 Machine learning (ML) systems have shown impressive results in disease diagnosis from medical images, including on large public Chest X-Ray (CXR) datasets like MIMIC-CXR \citep{Johnson2019-0c}.
 However, average-case evaluations do not fully capture the clinical utility of a model’s predictions.
 First, these aggregate evaluations may mask differences in relevant subpopulations \citep{Chexclusion, Oakden-Rayner2020-06}, and clinical end-users of model predictions often need to understand the populations where a model should (or should not) be expected to perform well.
 Second, even on a well-defined subpopulation, standard ``AI-alone'' performance metrics may fail to capture the intrinsic diagnostic ability of models, and their ability to complement human decision-makers.
 Radiologists may not interpret CXRs in isolation, but also consider patient history and other contextual details.
-The clinical utility of a CXR model thus depends in part on it's ability to base diagnostic decisions on direct visual indicators of disease, rather than inferring prior clinical context already known to the clinician.
+The clinical utility of a CXR model thus depends in part on its ability to rely on direct visual indicators of disease, rather than inferring prior clinical context already known to the clinician.
 For instance, \citet{Badgeley2019-ab} found that the performance of a hip-fracture detection model was no better than random, once factors like scanner type and manufacturer were controlled for.
-Similarly, \citet{Oakden-Rayner2020-06, Oakden-Rayner2020-79} show that apparent high performance at pneumothorax detection can be driven in part by high performance on cases where a chest drains is already present.
+Similarly, \citet{Oakden-Rayner2020-06} show that apparent high performance at pneumothorax detection can be driven in part by high performance on cases where a chest drain is already present, a potentially less salient clinical population where the relevant condition is already being treated.

-In this paper, we use prior clinical notes as a proxy for the ``clinical context'' of a diagnostic task, as captured by the ``pre-test probability,'' before the CXR is actually taken, of each CXR disease label.
+In this paper, we use prior clinical notes as a proxy for the ``clinical context'' of a diagnostic task, as captured by the ``pre-test'' or ``pre-CXR'' probability, before the CXR is actually taken, of each CXR disease label.
 We argue that this contextual information provides insights into the clinical utility of CXR models.
 Throughout, we use the MIMIC-CXR / MIMIC-IV datasets \citep{Johnson2019-0c,Johnson2023_MIMIC-IV} as a case study, though we expect that our approach could be broadly applied on any longitudinal health records dataset containing both medical images and prior clinical notes.

 First, we show that prior discharge summaries (from prior hospital admissions) often contain sufficient information to predict disease labels in CXRs from future visits, even without access to the images themselves.
 We find evidence that this predictive signal can be derived (at least in part) from medically relevant terms in prior notes (e.g., the words ``clavicle'' and ``rib'' have high importance in predicting the label of ``fracture'' on future CXRs).